PageLogic/pagelogic/README.md

 <!-- > By default the server starts in dev mode, meaning it will automatically detect changes and refresh the browser as needed. -->

-Alternatively we can statically compile pages with `pagelogic build` and use them as standard HTML pages.
-In our example `index.pl.html` will generate `index.html` and `index.js` which, together, implement page behaviour.
+Alternatively we can statically compile it with `pagelogic build` and use them as static HTML pages.
+Our example generate a compiled `index.html` and its accompanying `index.js` which, together, implement page behaviour.

 ## Why PageLogic